sarahconnollybristol/cs-uob.github.io/PGT/TB2/Software-Engineering.md

 - successfully apply management techniques in the planning and monitoring of software projects.

 ### Assessment
-- Unit Director: Simon Lock
+- Unit Director: Simon Lock, Peter Bennett
-- Assessment: 100% coursework
+- 2 in person lab tests (accounting for 50% and 30% respectively)
+- Summer project plan accounting for 20%
 - Credit points: 20

 ### Reading Materials